ev3dev/ev3dev.github.io/docs/libraries.md

 ## Extra languages
 We also have many great contrubutors that are maintaining extra libraries for languages not included in our other repository.
+Note that some of these libraries may be outdated due to the fast development cycle of ev3dev.

 * Extra languages:
     * [Google Go](https://github.com/ldmberman/GoEV3) updated for ev3dev-jessie by @ldmberman, [original](https://github.com/mattrajca/GoEV3) by @mattrajca